Motion made, and Question proposed, That this House do now adjourn.—(Mike Freer.)

 There is also the case of the shooting of three boys and one young man in Afghanistan—shot in the head.
 The premise was that they were Taliban insurgents, but the joint investigation has told us that no such evidence was ever produced.
 That information was passed to the Service Prosecuting Authority, and a recommendation of war crimes charges was made.
 A cover up by military officials then ensued.
-Serious, serious questions about why these allegations appear to have been whitewashed in that way need to be addressed.
+Serious, serious questions about why these allegations appear to have been whitewashed in the way they have been need to be addressed.

 In both Iraq and Afghanistan, false information was knowingly given to the victims’ families.
 Two civilians died in Iraq under the care of the Black Watch, and their families were told that they died days after they were arrested.
 The families were told that they were in hospital, which was never the case.
 There was less than a week between those two cases.
 What looks like a co-ordinated effort to evade justice simply will not hold.

 I talked to some Conservative Members earlier, and I was reminded that this stuff has a habit of coming back to bite if it is not dealt with properly.
 It may be that it comes back in the most serious fashion imaginable.
 I support Lord Ken Macdonald’s calls for these affairs to be reopened and investigated properly via a public inquiry led by a judge, but it could be that it ends up with the International Criminal Court.
 It is hard to think of a more seriously grave situation in which the Government could find themselves.

 The hon.
 Gentleman is making a powerful statement, and I am sure all Members will take note of what he says.
 Does he agree this serves to highlight that we need some parliamentary mechanism to delve into and investigate such accusations and claims?